Pasu4/Mindustry-Logic-Compiler/README.md

 Only one operator can be used per line, writing ´result = a + b + c´ is not possible.
 Short forms like `result += a;` currently do not work.
 Operators whithout brackets (eg. \+ or \-) and the equal sign for assignment (`=`) must be separated with spaces from their operand(s), writing `result=10^3` is not currently possible.
 ## Coding Examples
 ### Coordinated fire
+This code checks if the player is controlling a linked turret, and if so, makes all turres mimic the player's actions.
+The turrets aim at the target of the player and shoot when the player does.
+When the player leaves the turret, the processor releases control over the turrets.
+Should be used at least on a medium logic processor if you want to control more than four turrets.
 ```
 for(i, 0, @links)
 {